alizeinodin/chain-of-responsibility/README.md

 - How to design models and work with database
 - How to use the Repository pattern
 - How to Create a helper function
-- How to Working with controller and middleware
+- How to work with controller and middleware

 ## Requirements